- 6 Minutes to read

 b.
 Where the set down is too small – the set down needs to be saw cut and jackhammered out, and the floor patched to provide a smooth substrate for the waterproof membrane.
 Reinforcing exposure must be considered as part of these works.

-1.1.3 Surface finish for set downs should have a fall to the floor waste drain and show drain for substrate membrane drainage.
+1.1.3 Surface finish for set downs should have a fall to the floor waste drain and shower drain for substrate membrane drainage.
 We do not want to see a set down PONDING - with any substrate falling away from the drain towards the corner of the rebate where it will find a pinhole and exploit this and allow water to escape the containment limit that the set down area provides.

 1.1.4 The surface should be consistently graded and not look like it was screeded with the back of a shovel.
 The Australian standard states “the area shall be cleaned and dust free.
 Indentations and imperfections shall be kept to a minimum and repaired where necessary”